Samsung's Cheapest Galaxy Phones Reviewed: Under-$200 Phones Can Do a Lot

 I'd recommend the Galaxy A03S to anyone who wants to spend less than $200 on a new Samsung phone.
 Since it's the newest of the three phones, it'll get more years of software and security updates.
 I also found that it offered respectable performance for the price.
 While the A12 does take better photos, I didn't think the step up in quality was worth the extra $20.
 Instead, buy the A03S and invest that $20 toward the microSD card you'll need.

 If you wanted to check out other sub-$200 phones that aren't made by Samsung, Motorola has the $160 Moto G Pure phone and a $200 Moto G Power phone.
-The OnePlus Nord N200 5G goes slightly above the $200 threshold, costing $240 but offering 5G connectivity.
+The OnePlus Nord N200 5G goes slightly above the $200 threshold at $240, but it offers 5G connectivity.